Drilling & filling teeth: an unwise choice?

 See "Ten dentists - ten diagnoses": studies into misdiagnoses or the quality, honesty & reproducibility of dentists' treatment plans, and Your dentist's treatment plan and diagnosis...honest and reproducible or influenced by financial interests?
 Further research into honesty & quality of dentists' treatment decisions.

-3 More dental procedures which have led to the death of patients are discussed at Tooth extractions: potential health risks and dangers (incl. death), Root canal treatment: potential (short-term) complications incl. irreversible brain damage and death and Potential risks of dental implant surgery: from implant failure to irreparable nerve damage.
+3 More dental procedures which have led to the death of patients are discussed at Pulling teeth: possible health dangers (incl. death), Root canal treatment: potential (short-term) complications incl. irreversible brain damage and death and Potential risks of dental implant surgery: from implant failure to irreparable nerve damage.

 4 Compare Potential risks of dental implant surgery.

 5 Background on the MELISA test under Dr. Klinghardt on dental toxicity.

 6 "The way we treat teeth today is not ideal.
 When we repair a tooth by putting in a filling, that tooth enters a cycle of drilling and refilling as, ultimately, each 'repair' fails." ~Professor Nigel Pitts, King's College London Dental Institute